klarm/KMCard/README.md

 	- step 2:
 done!

-- adoption as independent UI component
+- adoption as independent UI component or combination of them
-	- step 0:
-	- step 1:
-	- step 2:
-done!

-- adoption as combination of UI components
 	- step 0:
 	- step 1:
 	- step 2: